jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/no-diamond-shapes.md

 ### Introduction

-These idea seem from before the diamond shape was introduced.
+These ideas seem from before the diamond shape was introduced.
 Other clues may have been hoped to disambiguate the different programming constructs.
 A newer idea may use diamond shapes along with squares, and may suggest a more specific use of solid lines and dashed lines.

 These issues seem to disappear with introducing the diamond for execution and having distinct call and reference lines: dashed vs. solid line styles.